samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

 Sending `client_id` and `client_secret` is necessary when:

-- Obtaining an access token using the [Authorization code method.](#authorization-code-method)
+- Obtaining an access token using the [Authorization Code method.](#authorization-code-method)
 - Obtaining an access token using the [Client Credentials method.](#client-credentials-method)
 - [Refreshing an access token.](#refresh-a-token)